followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onRowInserted.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **rowInserted** event.
-Executed after a new row has been inserted into the data source.
+A function that is executed after a new row has been inserted into the data source.
 <!--/shortDescription-->

 <!--fullDescription-->
-[note] In batch [editing mode]({basewidgetpath}/Configuration/editing/#mode), if several rows have been inserted, this handler will be executed for each row individually.
+[note] In batch [editing mode]({basewidgetpath}/Configuration/editing/#mode), if several rows have been inserted, this function will be executed for each row individually.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Information about the event.
+Information about the event that caused the function's execution.
 <!--/typeFunctionParamDescription1-->
 <!--typeFunctionParamName1_field1-->component<!--/typeFunctionParamName1_field1-->
 <!--typeFunctionParamType1_field1-->DOMComponent<!--/typeFunctionParamType1_field1-->